idaholab/moose/python/doc/content/python/testers/CSVDiff_tester.md

 - `ignore_columns`: Exclude columns in csv file from csv diff comparison.

-- `custom_columns`: Only perform csv diff comparison on select set of columns in csv file.

 Other test commands & restrictions may be found in the [TestHarness documentation](TestHarness.md).